Delphinium species a-n are found on this wiki page

 Delphinium hybrid between Delphinium nudicaule and Delphinium luteum.
 These two species have been known to hybridize.
 I think this one that appeared is a result.
 Photo by Mary Sue Ittner

 The photos below taken by Nhu Nguyen.
-Photos 1-3 show an orange form growing on a hillside in Napa Co., CA. Photos 2-3 show the plants growing with Dichelostemma capitatum.
+Photos 1-3 show an orange form growing on a hillside in Napa Co., CA. Photos 2-3 show the plants growing with Dipterostemon capitatus (syn.
+Dichelostemma capitatum).
 Photos 4-6 show plants growing on top of Mount Diablo in northern CA. This population has bright red flowers with small and succulent leaves.
 The area receives snow every winter so the growing season is later than those at lower altitude.

 Delphinium nudicaule 'Laurin' This plant was purchased at a nursery and described as more compact with better branching.
 They suggested with dead heading it would bloom all summer when the species is a winter growing plant dormant in summer.
 If kept wet it will stay growing, but over time is behaving a bit more like the species.
 Photo from Mary Sue Ittner.